RoughThinker/RoughThinker/README.md

 - 🔭 I am currently working on GameMaker
 - 🌱 As of now I am learning GML and will move on to C, C++, C#, javascript and many others
-- 👯 If you want to be friends we can talk from my discord
+- 👯 I am always looking for companions if you want to be friends we can talk from my discord
 - 🤔 I am looking for help with GML
 - 💬 I havent made any project of my own yet but when I make any I will upload them all to GitHub
 - 📫 You can reach me from discord https://discordlookup.com/user/307604228040294403